richfremgen/NLP-Text-Generation-Project/Code/README.txt

-README for ECE-684 Final Project
+README for NLP Final Project
 Group Members: Richard Fremgen, Johnny Antoun, Jaskaran Singh

 The contents of this zip file and attachments including the following files: